harshrajsinghsengar/StoreDataAnalysis2022/README.md

 Sample questions that can be answered after the analysis.

-1. Compare the sales and orders using single chart.
-2. Which month got the highest sales and orders.
-3. Who purchased more - men or women in 2022?
-4. What are different order status in 2022?
-5. List top 10 states contributing to the sales.
-6. Relation between age and gender
-Analysing a store data to drive insights using MS Excel

-Sample questions that can be answered after the analysis.

-1. Compare the sales and orders using single chart.
-2. Which month got the highest sales and orders.
-3. Who purchased more - men or women in 2022?
-4. What are different order status in 2022?
-5. List top 10 states contributing to the sales.
-6. Relation between age and gender
-Analysing a store data to drive insights using MS Excel

-Sample questions that can be answered after the analysis.

-1. Compare the sales and orders using single chart.
+* Compare the sales and orders using single chart.
-2. Which month got the highest sales and orders.
+* Which month got the highest sales and orders.
-3. Who purchased more - men or women in 2022?
+* Who purchased more - men or women in 2022?
-4. What are different order status in 2022?
+* What are different order status in 2022?
-5. List top 10 states contributing to the sales.
+* List top 10 states contributing to the sales.
-6. Relation between age and gender
+* Relation between age and gender based on number of orders.
+* Which channel is contributing to maximm sales?
+* Highest selling category?

+Steps involved:

+* Data Gathering
+* Data Cleaning
+* Data Processing
+* Data Analysis
+* Creating Interactive Dashboard
+* Driving Insights
+* Conclusion

+Insights from the dataset:

+* Women are more likely to buy compared to men (~65%)
+* Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35%).
+* Adult age group is contributing maximum (~50%).
+* Amazon, Flipkart and Myntra are the maximum contributing channels (~80%).

+Conclusion:

+Target women customers of adult age group (30-49 years) living in Maharashtra, Karnataka and Uttar Pradesh by showing them advertisements and giving them offers/coupons on Amazon, Flipkart and Myntra.